Welcome...

 This isn’t always easy to do

-In fact, buddist monks spend years in this endeavor.
+In fact, Buddhist monks spend years in this endeavor.

 Luckily….

-Again, less activity inside means less getting in the way of your focus.
+Again, LESS inner activity means LESS getting in the way of your focus.

-To begin, close your eyes for a moment.
+To begin the exercise, close your eyes for a moment.

-And notice the thoughts, images, and emotions inside your mind and body.
+As you do, notice all the thought, images, and feelings inside your mind and body.

-Notice what the thoughts are saying, pay attention to the mental images flashing in and out, and the same with the emotions.
+Notice what the thoughts are saying, pay attention to the mental images flashing in and out, and the same with the feelings.

 Don’t let them continue.